charischeungg/Credit-Risk-Dataset-Analysis-on-SQL/README.md

 # Credit Risk Dataset Analysis on SQL

-This project performs a comprehensive credit risk analysis using SQL to query and analyze loan portfolio performance, vintage analysis, credit rating migrations, and macroeconomic stress scenarios.
+🎯This project aims to perform a comprehensive credit risk analysis using SQL to query and analyze loan portfolio performance, vintage analysis, credit rating migrations, macroeconomic stress scenarios and portfolio metrics.
 The analysis combines loan-level data with vintage performance metrics to assess credit risk across different dimensions including sector, origination vintage, and macroeconomic conditions.

-The raw datasets pulled from kaggle can be found here:
+The analysis uses five interconnected datasets that provide a complete view of credit risk across the portfolio:

 | File Name | Description | Link |
 |-----------|-------------|------|